ibm-cloud-docs/openwhisk/runtimes.md

 This JSON response shows the supported and the disabled runtimes.
 Disabled runtimes are marked with `deprecated=true`.
 Deprecated runtimes are not shown in this response.
-The deprecated flag returned in the response does not correspond to the deprecated runtimes as mentioned in [Available images and runtimes](#runtimes_available).
+The deprecated flag that is returned in the response does not correspond to the deprecated runtimes as mentioned in [Available images and runtimes](#runtimes_available).
-Deprecated runtimes are actually not marked as such in this response until the runtime is finally disabled.
+Deprecated runtimes are not marked as such in this response until the runtime is finally disabled.
 Deprecated runtimes are only marked as such in the console and in this documentation ([Available images and runtimes](#runtimes_available)).

 When you troubleshoot a failing action (400, bad request) to identify whether a disabled runtime is used, check for `deprecated=true` in the query response.
-Actions using a disabled runtime can only be read or deleted.
+Actions that use a disabled runtime can be only read or deleted.
 Execution of such an action is not possible.

 To update the runtime of this action to a supported one, see [changing action runtime](/docs/openwhisk?topic=openwhisk-actions#actions_update).